-The Foundation maintains significant endowments and temporarily restricted funds that are used for scholarships, support of certain academic and athletic programs at Yavapai College and support of entertainment programs held in the Yavapai College Performance Hall.
-Disbursements from investment earnings for these programs are determined by the Foundation Board of Directors based on recommendations from its advisory committees.
+The Foundation maintains significant endowments and temporarily restricted funds that are used for scholarships and support of certain academic and athletic programs at the College.
+Disbursements from investment earnings for these programs are approved by the Foundation Board of Directors based on recommendations from its advisory committees.
 The Scholarship committee makes recommendations to the Foundation Board of the amount and type of scholarships to be awarded each year.
-The PACE committee makes recommendations to the Foundation Board for the year's allocation to Community Events programming.
-Investment income is used as the donor designates.
+The PACE committee makes recommendations to the Foundation Board for the year's allocation to the Community Events program.
+Investment income is allocated as the donor designates.
 In the absence of any donor designations, the Foundation's practice is to use investment income according to the purpose of each endowment.